When I was a kid I was totally and utterly obsessed with what I called prairie times. Some might refer to it the 1800’s or, nothing at all.

 My favorite activities to accomplish in a day at Columbia included the following:

 1. Attending Fake School

 I absolutely loved parking my bloomered butt on the seat of wooden desk in the old schoolhouse.
 I would just sit there and fantasize about being a student in a hot, boring, class while trying to not move a muscle*, because if you wiggled in class in the 1800’s you would get whipped.
 I’m not going to get into an extensive psychoanalysis on myself here, but like I said, chronic stress.

 *Similarly, when I read Island of the Blue Dolphins I was inspired to sit on my folded legs for as long as possible to emulate the experience that the main character does after riding in a canoe for too long.
 She gets to land and can’t stand.
 I tried to do this once in a car ride.
 What an adorable little masochist/method actor!
 Why do you think I moved to Hollywood.

 2. Visiting the Cemetery

-Ah yes, in addition to fantasizing about near misses in the abusive schoolroom, I liked to visit the cemetary.
-It was a real cemetery, old and undoubtedly haunted with little pioneer children.
+Ah yes, in addition to fantasizing about near misses in the abusive schoolroom, I liked to visit the cemetery.
+It was a real cemetery, old and undoubtedly haunted by little pioneer children.
 That’s what I looked for, the gravestones for children.
 And their ghosts.

 I would calmly walk through the cemetery and try to imagine what might have happened between the years of 1880 and 1885 that took the life of dear Ella-Beth, who, based on my estimations of outdated bathing rituals, probably experienced fewer than 500 baths in her entire existence.
 What could have possibly happened to dear Ella-Beth!
 A snakebite maybe.
 But Scarlet Fever, most likely.
 What a shame.